-Dates: September 1 – November 17 (12 classes) Day/Time: Wednesdays, 6:30 – 9:00pm Level: Beginning - Advanced Instructor: Ruth Easterbrook
+Dates: June 1 - August 3 (10 classes) Day/Time: Wednesdays, 6:30 – 9:00pm ET on Zoom Level: Beginning - Advanced Instructor: Ruth Easterbrook

-Dates: September 1 – November 17 (12 classes) Day/Time: Wednesdays, 6:30 – 8:30 pm Level: Intermediate - Advanced Instructor: Anne Eder
+Dates: June 1 - August 3 (10 classes) Day/Time: Wednesdays, 6:30 – 8:30 pm ET on Zoom Level: Intermediate - Advanced Instructor: Anne Eder

-Dates: August 30 – December 3 Days/Time: Varies Level: Advanced Supervisors: Kathy King Director and Geoff Booras, Operations Coordinator
+Dates: May 31 - August 12 (11 weeks) Days/Time: Varies Level: Advanced Supervisors: Kathy King Director and Geoff Booras, Operations Coordinator

 Course Description: Studio access for self-directed work.
 Independent Studio is open to those who have previously enrolled in a class at the Ceramics Program, are certified to fire the electric kilns, and can process their own work.
 Includes studio access and other opportunities.

-Dates: September 3 – November 19 (12 classes/14 weeks)* Day/Time: Fridays, 10:00 am – 1:00 pm Level: Intermediate - Advanced Instructor: Denny McLaughlin
+Dates: June 3 - August 12* (10 classes | 11weeks) Day/Time: Fridays, 10:00 am – 1:00 pm Level: Intermediate - Advanced Instructor: Denny McLaughlin